 CT / PET CT examination

-The PET CT scan combines the high sensitivity of the PET scan to functional abnormalities and the excellent anatomical resolution of the CT scan.
+A PET/CT examination combines the high sensitivity of PET imaging for functional abnormalities with the excellent anatomical resolution of CT imaging.

-The PET/CT method can often detect malignant tumors at an earlier stage than other traditional diagnostic methods such as ultrasound, CT, or MRI.
-With this procedure, important characteristics of the abnormalities can be mapped out, which are crucial for therapy but may remain hidden from other imaging techniques.
-PET/CT can identify even small tumors that do not yet cause symptoms, making treatment faster and more effective.
+With the PET/CT method, malignant tumorous lesions can in many cases be detected earlier than with other conventional examinations such as ultrasound, CT, or MRI.
+With this procedure, we can map important characteristics of lesions that are relevant for therapy and may remain hidden from other examination methods.
+PET/CT examination can also detect small tumors that do not yet cause symptoms, enabling faster and more effective care.

-There have been no reported cases of allergic reactions related to radiopharmaceutical (isotope) in the literature.
-The painless PET/CT examination is associated with a radiation exposure of approximately 7-10 mSv.
+No allergic reactions related to the radiopharmaceuticals used for PET examinations have been reported in the literature.
+The painless PET/CT examination involves a radiation exposure of approximately 4–10 mSv.

 What is needed for the PET/CT examination